 These instructions cover mostly the same topics as the Basic Instructions for Wizards but the classic interface instructions have the advantage that they are easier to customise for variations.
-See also the document Introduction to Webometric Analyst - an overview for new users.

 This section gives a step-by-step example of using the classic interface to create a Web Impact Report.
 To give an overview: the user must construct a text file containing a list of searches first.
 Then the user must select a search engine and any search options and instruct Webometric Analyst to start submitting searches and reporting the results.
 Finally, when the searches are complete then the user must select a processing option and instruct Webometric Analyst to apply it to the appropriate results file.
 Below is a simple example to illustrate how this process works.

 The example is to compare the online impact of three books: Link Analysis: An Information Science Approach, Mining the web: Discovering Knowledge from Hypertext Data and Information politics on the web.

 - Installation Download Webometric Analyst from lexiurl.wlv.ac.uk and follow the instructions on the web site to install it and to get it working

 - Input data generation Create a text file containing the three book titles in quotes, one title per line.
 This file will be the input for Webometric Analyst and the lines are each single searches.
 The quotes are included to ensure that the searches are exact phrase matches.
 The file should be constructed in Windows Notepad (Start/Programs/Accessories/Notepad) or a similar text editing program but not in a word processor.
 The resulting file might be called test.txt and contain the following contents.